This is part of an ELC Tech Network

 Factory Methods

-Factory methods are static methods that build new instances of NSArrays from given parameters and return them.
+Factory methods are that build new instances of NSArrays from given parameters and return them.
 The table below details on all of the factory methods for the NSArray class.

 + (id)array Creates and returns an empty array